EvanKepner/mutatest/README.rst

 Using ``mutatest``
 ==================

-``mutatest`` is designed to be a diagnostic command line tool for your test coverage assessment.
+``mutatest`` is a diagnostic command line tool for your test coverage assessment.

 The mutation trial process follows these steps when ``mutatest`` is run: